Androz2091/discord-giveaways/README.md

     if (command === 'edit') {
         const messageID = args[0];
         client.giveawaysManager.edit(messageID, {
+            addTime: 5000
             newWinnerCount: 3,
-            newPrize: 'New Prize!',
+            newPrize: 'New Prize!'
-            addTime: 5000
         }).then(() => {
             // Here, we can calculate the time after which we are sure that the lib will update the giveaway const numberOfSecondsMax = client.giveawaysManager.options.updateCountdownEvery / 1000;